 It was a blustery winter morning, the fireplace was roaring and outside the window, sprinkles of fresh snow were falling.
 Although Draco Malfoy loved the warm weather, there was no better feeling than cuddling under the covers with his wife on a Saturday morning.
 Yes, cuddling.
 He might still play Quiddich and try to protect his manhood but Draco was a stellar cuddler and his wife and kids always knew that especially in the winter, you could always ask him to keep them warm.

 Speaking of his kids, Carina and Scorpius were being much too quiet for a Saturday morning.
-Due to their hectic weekday schedule, both kids were accustomed to rising early and unfortunately, they didn't quite believe in sleeping in just yet.
+Due to their hectic weekday schedule, both kids were accustomed to rising early and unfortunately, they didn't quite believe in sleeping in over the weekend just yet.
 Draco and Hermione tried to get a couple of extra hours of sleep over the weekends but 7-year old Carina tended to get into a lot of trouble when left alone and usually Scorpius, although only 2, would join in the fun, leaving their parents with a great, big mess to clean up.

 "Daddy!" came a faint shout from downstairs and Draco let out a groan.
 Next to him, Hermione stirred and mumbled sleepily, "Are they destroying something?"

 "I've got them, sweetheart."
 Draco dropped a kiss onto her cheek and moaned as he moved the blanket aside and slid out of bed.
 "Go back to bed."
 He muttered a curse as he felt around for his slippers and finally found them under the bed.
-Slipping them on, he grabbed a robe and went downstairs, afraid to see the damage the kids had caused.
+After sliding them on, he grabbed a robe and went downstairs, afraid to see the damage the kids had caused.
 Thankfully, once he got to the kitchen, the mess was not as scary as he would've expected.
 Carina had made herself hot chocolate and as usual, there was a little milk and chocolate powder on countertops but nothing unmanageable.

-Carina looked up from her book when her father came into the room.
+Carina looked up from her book when her father came into the family room.
 "Daddy, can we read the Jack Frost story again?" she asked.
 "It's much better when you read it out loud and I can drink my hot chocolate."

 "Really?"
 Draco laughed and reached for Carina, wrapping her up in his arms.
 "Is that all I'm good for?
 Keeping you warm and reading to you?"
 She giggled in response and cuddled closer to him.
 He picked her up and set her down in the couch.
 "I'll go get your brother settled and then we'll read," he told her, wrapping the blanket that was thrown on the back of the couch around her small body.